 At here, you can also draw the classic fortune at the temple for 100 yen each time.

 The main hall located on Nakamise Street.
-The old temple originally designated as a national treasure, but it destroyed by the Great Tokyo Air Raid in 1945.
-The current main hall rebuilt afterwards and made of reinforced concrete.
+The old temple originally designated as a national treasure but is destroyed by the Great Tokyo Air Raid in 1945.
+The current main hall rebuilt afterward and made of reinforced concrete.
 On the outside, there are ceiling drawings of Ryuko Kawabata’s “Dragon’s Drawing” and Domoto’s impression brush “Tenjin Sanka’s Drawing”.
 Omikuji, which located right next to the main hall, written in English so that overseas customers can enjoy it.

-Meiji Jingu is a 1 minute walk from Harajuku Station in Tokyo.
-The guardian forest, which suddenly appears in the middle of Tokyo, is a oasis of a noisy city, a place to relax and heal the hearts of people every day.
-Japan’s leading shrine, which boasts the largest number of worshipers visiting Japan every year, also selected in 2012 as one of Michelin’s famous 20 star three-star sightseeing spots.
-There are plenty of attractions and attractions that renowned as one of the leading power spots in here!
+Meiji Jingu is a 1-minute walk from Harajuku Station in Tokyo.
+The guardian forest, which suddenly appears in the middle of Tokyo, is an oasis of a noisy city, a place to relax and heal the hearts of people every day.
+Japan’s leading shrine, which boasts the largest number of worshipers visiting Japan every year, also selected in 2012 as one of Michelin’s famous 20-star three-star sightseeing spots.
+There are plenty of attractions and attractions that renowned as one of the leading power spots here!
 Here are the points you should check before visiting.

 The land of Yoyogi was a wilderness in the outskirts of Tokyo.
 To build a precinct in such a land, forestry scientists of the time made detailed calculations, and 120,000 trees donated from all over the country planted systematically with the goal of creating an “eternal forest”.
 One hundred or two hundred years, assuming how much closer you can forest by nature.